connorbowen/apiq-mvp/README.md

 - **Documentation**: Check the `/docs` directory
 - **Issues**: Create an issue in the repository
 - **Discussions**: Use GitHub Discussions for questions

+## Development & Testing

+- See [docs/QUICK_START.md](docs/QUICK_START.md) for setup and quick start.
+- See [docs/TESTING.md](docs/TESTING.md) for details on running authentication and integration tests, including the demo script and test users.

 ---